Austin Expunction & Non disclosure Agreement Lawyer

 - You committed the offense as a victim of trafficking of persons

-You are not eligible for an order of nondisclosure if you have ever been convicted or placed on deferred adjudication for:
+You are not eligible for a non disclosure order if you have ever been convicted or placed on deferred adjudication for:

 - Additional offenses after sentencing, during probation, or during any applicable waiting period;